davmec/compfnet/README.md

           - Fetches config from fnethost and writes it to text file fnethost_baseline.txt

        OPTIONS:
-          -p sshport              Sets SSH port to something different than the default number 22 -s sshpassword          Sets SSH password when public key auth not available.
-Requires sshpass. baseline-config-file    Fetches config from fnethost and diif compares it to config file baseline-config-file -m all                  In comparison, shows all differences side by side -m mod                  In comparison, shows only modified lines -m new                  In comparison, shows only added/removed lines(default)
+          -p sshport              Sets SSH port to other than default 22 -s sshpassword          Sets SSH password when public key auth not available.
+Requires sshpass baseline-config-file    Fetches config from fnethost and diff compares it to baseline-config-file -m all                  In comparison, shows all differences side by side -m mod                  In comparison, shows only modified lines -m new                  In comparison, shows only added/removed lines(default)